telerik/xamarin-forms-docs/installation-and-deployment/project-wizard.md

 # Project Wizard

 This article introduces the **Telerik UI for Xamarin.Forms Project Wizard**.
-The Project Wizard is a Visual Studio extension that improves the getting started experience of Telerik customers.
+The Project Wizard is a Visual Studio extension that improves the getting started experience for Telerik customers.

 ![Visual Studio Project Wizard](images/visual-studio-project-wizard.png)